matheuscscp/gke-metadata-server/README.md

 `169.254.169.254` directly.
 The `gcloud` CLI, for example, needs this DNS configuration to work properly.
 See this [example](./testdata/pod-gcloud.yaml).

+If your cluster runs **k3s or AKS with CoreDNS** as the DNS provider, you can alternatively enable the `dnsProvider.coreDnsCustom` option in the Helm Chart or Timoni Module.
+When set to `true`, this deploys a `coredns-custom` ConfigMap in the `kube-system` namespace that instructs CoreDNS to resolve `metadata.google.internal` cluster-wide, eliminating the need for per-Pod `hostAliases` configuration.

 ### Node initialization

 The emulator Pods have toleration for any taints, so they will get scheduled earlier